HiveMQ Edge Protocol Adapters

 OPC UA Authentication

-HiveMQ Edge supports basic authentication and x509 authentication against OPC UA servers.
+HiveMQ Edge supports three authentication modes against OPC UA servers:

 Basic auth example